Home » Parenting Tips » Trust

 Building Trust at Every Age and Stage

+For toddlers, trust begins with simple choices, picking between two outfits or selecting a snack.
+These small decisions teach young children that their voice matters and lay the groundwork for stronger autonomy later on.
 School-age children thrive when given concrete responsibilities, such as packing their own backpack, completing homework without reminders, or helping care for a family pet.
-Tweens and teenagers, meanwhile, need more meaningful trust — managing their own time, navigating friendships, and making thoughtful choices about activities.
-Matching your trust-building strategy to your child’s age helps strengthen the parent-child relationship without overwhelming them.
+Tweens and teenagers need more meaningful trust: managing their own time, navigating friendships, and making thoughtful choices about activities.
+Matching your approach to your child’s age strengthens the relationship without overwhelming them.

 Common Mistakes Parents Make When Building Trust

 Another frequent pitfall is inconsistency.
 When rules and consequences shift unpredictably, children lose the sense of safety that healthy trust requires.
-Stay consistent, follow through on your word, and admit your own mistakes — modeling accountability is one of the most powerful trust-building tools you have.
+Stay consistent, follow through on your word, and admit your own mistakes.
+Modeling accountability is one of the most powerful trust-building tools you have.

 Frequently Asked Questions About Trust in Parenting